rgambord/c99-doc/doc/sections/7/20/8/index.rst

 .. _9899_7.20.8p1:

+.. container:: snum

+   :ref:`1 <9899_7.20.8p1>`

-:ref:`1 <9899_7.20.8p1>` The behavior of the multibyte string functions is affected by the LC_CTYPE category of the current locale.
+The behavior of the multibyte string functions is affected by the LC_CTYPE category of the current locale.